Peroneal nerve paralysis: Electromyography

 Electromyography is used to observe peroneal nerve palsy within one month of injuries.
 And if it is partial peroneal nerve palsy, patients have higher chance to recover fully from the palsy.
 More than 70 to 80 percent of patients with partial paralysis recovered completely, but those with complete paralysis have chances less than 30 percent to recover completely.
-If the symptom does not get any better in few months, surgery is required to decompress the nerve compression.
+If the symptom does not get any better in few months, surgery is required to decompress the nerve.

 Nerve conduction velocity

 Nerve conduction velocity is an important aspect of nerve conduction studies.
 It is the speed at which an electrochemical impulse propagates down a neural pathway.
 Conduction velocities are affected by a wide array of factors, including age, sex, and various medical conditions.
 Studies allow for better diagnoses of various neuropathies, especially demyelinating conditions as these conditions result in reduced or non-existent conduction velocities.
 To perform nerve conduction velocity, surface electrodes are placed onto the skin over nerves at various locations.
 Each patch sends electrical impulses which stimulate the nerve.
 Resulting electrical activity of nerve is recorded by the other electrodes.
 The distance between electrodes and the time it takes for electrical impulses to travel between electrodes are used to determine the velocity of the nerve signals.